 … there’s no monitoring the government.

 … there’s no way to keep society informed.… there’s no democratic discourse.

 … there’s no freedom.

-The 144 limited edition pens sold out in under ten hours!
-To offer everyone the opportunity to stay involved in protecting our rights for freedom of information Reporters without Borders now offer a second, unlimited edition available at: www.theweapen.com
+The 144 limited edition pens where sold out in under ten hours!
+To offer everyone the opportunity to stay involved in protecting our rights for freedom of information Reporters without Borders now offers a second, unlimited edition available at: www.theweapen.com